onnx/onnx/docs/AddNewOp.md

 Usually, if we can find similar functions in Numpy, we will try to align with numpy.

-## Step 4:
+## Step 4: Adding Test Cases for the New Operator.
-Adding test cases for the new operators, and the testing examples will be extracted to the doc.
+The testing examples will be extracted to the doc.
 Later, we also generate binary data for it.
 Example: https://github.com/onnx/onnx/blob/master/onnx/backend/test/case/node/abs.py

-## Step 5:
+## Step 5: Update the Doc and Generate the Test Data
 Running [the script](https://github.com/onnx/onnx/blob/master/tools/update_doc.sh)
 to update the doc and generate the test data.